HPSoftware/hubot-sitescope/README.md

 ## Installation

-In hubot project repo, run:
+1. Generate new Hubot deployment by running `yo hubot` command or use an existing deployment you already have.
+2. From the Hubot main direcrtory, run the following command:
+`npm install git+ https://github.com/HPSoftware/hubot-sitescope.git --save `

-`npm install hubot-sitescope --save`
+  *This command will install hubot-sitescope package on your Hubot.

-Then add `hubot-sitescope` to your `external-scripts.json`:
+3. Then add `hubot-sitescope` to your `external-scripts.json` file contains list of packages from npm:
 ```json
 [
   "hubot-sitescope"